chiralsoftware/VirtBuilderNotes/README.md

     virsh console test-ubuntu

 Proceed to use the VM.
+Network configuration will be needed.

 # Unconfiguring it if necessary